-Dormanstown Industrial estate covers a small area located entirely along west is the Wilton International industrial complex whilst to the south and east can be found residential housing largely owned by the local authority / Coast and Country housing.
+Dormanstown Industrial estate covers a small area located entirely along Limerick Road on the outskirts of Redcar.
+It is bordered to the north by the A1085 a busy duel carriageway trunk road and the vast Corus site.
+To the west is the Wilton International industrial complex whilst to the south and east can be found residential housing largely owned by the local authority / Coast and Country housing.
 Much of this housing is run down with a large proportion being derelict and unoccupied.